 - the Administrative Council, comprising representatives from the three Benelux countries;

 - the Benelux Office for Intellectual Property (BOIP), which in its capacity of intergovernmental organisation is responsible for implementing the Benelux Convention on Intellectual Property.

 Ever since it was formed, this unique cooperation between Belgium, the Netherlands and Luxembourg, has developed into a contemporary organisation.
-BOIP is the expert around intellectual property in the Benelux area.
+BOIP is an expert around intellectual property in the Benelux area.
 We are in close contact with a large number of national and international organisations in the area of intellectual property rights.
 Efforts to improve our service offering are ongoing.

 Our 86 employees are based at offices in The Hague.
 The fact that BOIP is an independent organisation means we cannot give personal advice.
 But what we can, and are keen to do, is to make entrepreneurs aware of the ways of the world of intellectual property.
 We offer direct access to official registration of trademarks, designs and drawings in the Benelux area.

 Our employees will be pleased to help:

 BOIP registers your trademark or design in one go for the whole Benelux area.
 This was agreed by Belgium, the Netherlands and Luxembourg in the Benelux Convention for Intellectual Property (BCIP).
 You can also contact us to record your idea in an i-DEPOT.

 As instructed by the National Office for the Caribbean Netherlands BOIP also implements the Trademark Act BES (WMB) in the three special-status Dutch municipalities Bonaire, Sint-Eustatius and Saba.

 More about trademark registration in the Caribbean Netherlands

 In addition, BOIP, in cooperation with the Sint Maarten Bureau for Intellectual Property (BIP SXM) arranges trademark registration for Sint Maarten.